Binospec IFU information

 Binospec IFU properties

-The Binospec IFU will allow measuring spectra over a spatially 2-D area, a single rectangular science field of 22 x 12 arcseconds.
-There are small separate, spatially offset sky fields.
-The spatial elements (spaxels) are defined by hexagonal lenslets, 0.7 arcsec diameter on the sky, with 100% sampling (without gaps).
-There are 750 fibers in total to cover the science and sky fields.
-The spatial elements are remapped into pseudo-long-slits and dispersed by the usual Binospec optics, with spectral resolution and coverage similar to using an 0.7″ wide longslit.
-The data images will contain roughly 750 individual spectra, roughly half in each side of Binospec, lined up as if each side of Binospec had a longslit with hundreds of objects in the slit.
+There are 720 fibers in total, 640 on the science and 80 on the sky fields.
+The spatial elements are remapped into pseudo-long-slits and dispersed by the usual Binospec optics, with spectral resolution and coverage roughly similar to using an 0.7″ wide longslit.
+The data images contain roughly 720 individual spectra, 360 in each side of Binospec, lined up in pseudo-slits, as if each side of Binospec had a longslit with hundreds of elements in the slit.

-The Binospec IFU spatial sampling of 0.7 arcsec is well matched to typical seeing at the MMT and is large compared to other microlens IFUs, such as the GMOS IFU (0.2 arcsec).
+The Binospec IFU spatial sampling of ~0.6-0.7 arcsec is well matched to typical seeing at the MMT and is large compared to other microlens IFUs, such as the GMOS IFU (0.2 arcsec).
 Thus, it is expected that the IFU will be more useful for low surface brightness observations than a high-spatial sampling fiber IFU, and may be able to do projects that are typically in the realm of image-slicer IFUs such as Keck/KCWI or VLT/MUSE.
 (With the caveat that the field of view and spectral coverage are not direct equivalents of either KCWI or MUSE and the sensitivity is not yet calibrated.)

 Observing procedures